top of page

 Operationalizing Equity: It’s Not Charity.
 It’s Strategy.

-I work with leaders who say, “We’re committed to inclusion.”
-But when I ask, “Where is inclusion built into your operations?” they point to trainings, affinity groups, mentoring programs.
+There are many leaders who say, “We’re committed to inclusion.”
+But when I ask, “Where is inclusion built into your operations?” they often point to trainings, affinity groups, and mentoring programs.

 Every policy, process, and practice was designed by someone, for someone.
 The question is: who?
 And are you willing to redesign for more?